CiscoDevNet/terraform-provider-catalystcenter/docs/resources/buildings.md

 page_title: "catalystcenter_buildings Resource - terraform-provider-catalystcenter"
 subcategory: "Sites"
 description: |-
-  Manages multiple buildings within a single resource, specifying a list of buildings as input
+  Manages multiple buildings within a single resource, specifying a list of buildings as input.
+This resource is designed for bulk operations to efficiently create multiple buildings at once.
+To retrieve existing buildings, use the data source catalystcenter_sites with type filter set to 'building'
 ---

 # catalystcenter_buildings (Resource)

-Manages multiple buildings within a single resource, specifying a list of buildings as input
+Manages multiple buildings within a single resource, specifying a list of buildings as input.
+This resource is designed for bulk operations to efficiently create multiple buildings at once.
+To retrieve existing buildings, use the data source `catalystcenter_sites` with type filter set to 'building'

 ## Example Usage